 CAMC offers a comprehensive salary and benefit package for residents and fellows.

-View Benefits
+View Salary and Benefits Details

 Photo of Lucas Hamrick

 Being a Pulmonary and Critical Care fellow at CAMC is such an amazing experience!
 The breadth of pulmonary pathology is impressive, and the wealth of knowledge of our faculty is incredible!
-The attitude here is collaboration, and I’ve been so lucky to gain so much from all of our nursing, respiratory therapy, and ancillary colleagues!
+The attitude here is collaboration, and I’ve been so lucky to gain so much from all of our nursing, respiratory therapy and ancillary colleagues!
 You really can become the best doctor you can be here, and that’s what you really want out of a program!
 That’s also what this program wants from you!
-Here, you can gain knowledge and skill, but also a family!
+Here, you can gain knowledge and skills, but also a family!

-Lucas Hamrick, DO PGL 5 Fellow
+Lucas Hamrick, DO Chief Fellow | 2025 Graduate

 Drs.
 Smith and Roohollahi discuss their work as pulmonary critical care physicians at CAMC.